NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 ### NLog XmlParser replaces XmlReader

-The .NET `System.Xml.XmlReader` is a heavy dependency that both loads XML using HttpClient, and support code generation to optimize serialization for types.
-To reduce dependencies and minimize AOT-build-filesize, then NLog now includes its own XML-parser.
+The .NET `System.Xml.XmlReader` is a heavy dependency that depend on HttpClient for loading external XML, and depend on IL-code-generation to optimize type serialization.
+To reduce dependencies and minimize AOT-build-filesize, then NLog now includes its own basic XML-parser.

 It could have been nice if Microsoft could refactor `System.Xml.XmlReader`, so it only introduced a minimal AOT-footprint, but that is probably too late.

 The NLog XML-parser only provides basic XML support, but it should be able to load any XML file that was working with NLog v5.